eramey16/habitex/README.md

 ## Objective

-For each confirmed exoplanet, HZVetter:
+For each confirmed exoplanet, habitex:

 - Retrieves key planetary and stellar parameters using `astroquery`
 - Computes whether the planet lies within the conservative or optimistic habitable zone using models from Kopparapu et al. (2013, 2014)